Aangniu/aangniu.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Computational Seismology, LMU Munich, Present
   * Research visit at GFZ, Potsdam from 02.2023 to 03.2023.
-Hosted by Dr. Christoph Sens-Schönfelder
+Hosted by Dr. Christoph Sens-Schönfelder.
+  * Research visit at BAM (Federal Institute for Materials Research and Testing), Berlin from 06.2023 to 07.2023.
+Hosted by PD Dr. Ernst Niederleithinger.
 * M.Sc. in Geophysics, ETH Zurich, 2021
 * B.Eng. in Civil Engineering, Tianjin University, 2019